Dunedan/mbp-2016-linux/README.md

 #### 5.3

-* Keyboard and trackpad for MBP13,* and MBP14,* now work out of the box.
+* The `applespi` driver for the internal keyboard and trackpad of the MacBookPro13,* and MacBookPro14,* is now included upstream and works out of the box.
   ([linux/commit/038b1a0](https://github.com/torvalds/linux/commit/038b1a05eae6666b731920e46f47d8e2332e07ff))

 ### iBridge